DhruvaBansal00/SBHMM-HTK/SequentialClassification/main/README.md

 ## Future Work
 - Add SBHMM information to README
-- File that stores results/configs for each training session
+- Test file that stores results/configs for each training session
 - ???